 Lex

-It was a long journey home with stops along the way for lex to relieve himself and for refreshments for all.
-When we got home it was such a new experience for Lex who had only been used to a farm and living outdoors – a house, yard and the new smells were all very daunting for him.
-But with gentle patience and encouragement, he soon took over the house and became a house dog – really a dog that just wants to be with myself or Ace – all the time.
+It was a long journey home with many stops along the way for Lex to relieve himself and for refreshments.
+When we got home, it was a new experience for Lex, who had only known farm living outdoors.
+Now a house, yard, cats and the new smells were all very daunting for him.
+But with gentle patience and encouragement, he soon took over the house and became our wonderful house dog – really a dog that just wants to be with me or Ace – all the time.
+He even got along with our cats and soon became comfortable and friendly with them.
+He doesn’t bother or chase them.
+He is friends with everyone.

-1. Lex is a beautiful dog!
+2. Lex is a beautiful dog!
 I’d like to move from Canada to Chiang Mai with my 3 English goldens but worry that it might not be suitable for them.
 What neighbourhoods would you recommend for a house with a garden in Chiang Mai?
 Is there anywhere that they can run off leash?

 Like